September 22, 2023

 Impact is the outright leader in partnership marketing software and was founded by a team of internet marketing and technology experts.
-Its mission is to deliver disruptive innovations to help its clients successfully navigate the digital landscape.
+Its mission is to deliver disruptive innovations to help its clients navigate the digital landscape successfully.
 Impact focuses on every type of partnership, including affiliates, influencers, strategic business partners, mobile apps, and publishers.

 What’s there to like about Impact?
 Everything.
 It’s the top choice among the Fortune 500, publicly traded companies and successful start-ups.
-Case in point, Walmart, Square, Canva, and Upwork use it.
+For example, Walmart, Square, Coursera, and Binance use it.
 Also, eBay and Shopify moved their million-dollar affiliate programs to Impact.
 Lastly, Impact has terrific dashboards, reporting, layouts, and in-app messaging and constantly releases new features.

 Impact’s Starter Edition is for new companies entering e-commerce and with smaller marketing budgets.